marioestradarosa/loopback-grpc-client-example/README.md

 # gRPC client example

-This application demonstrate the power of `service proxy` along with `connectors` within a loopback 4 application.
-In this case the connector used is the `loopback-connector-grpc`.
+This application demonstrates the power of `service proxy` within a loopback 4 application along with `loopback-connector-grpc` as connector.

 ## Installing
 After you clone it locally, you need to install the packages.